 If it is necessary to excavate below the level of the base of the footings of the adjoining roadways, the person acting on the consent shall ensure that the owner/s of the roadway is / are given at least seven (7) day notice of the intention to excavate below the base of the footings.
 The notice is to include complete details of the work.

-A Construction Traffic and Pedestrian Management Plan (CTMP) should be prepared prior to the issue of the construction certificate with details of predicted construction traffic movements, routes, and access arrangements, and outline how construction traffic impacts on existing traffic, pedestrian and cycle networks would be appropriately managed and mitigated.
+A Construction Traffic and Pedestrian Management Plan (CTMP) should be prepared and submitted to the PCA prior to the issue of the construction certificate with details of predicted construction traffic movements, routes, and access arrangements, and outline how construction traffic impacts on existing traffic, pedestrian and cycle networks would be appropriately managed and mitigated.

 TfNSW would welcome further discussions with the proponent regarding the preparation the CTMP and can be contacted directly at Development.Sydney@transport.nsw.gov.au.